thieu1995/EvoRBF/README.md

 # Citation Request

-If you want to understand how Intelligence Nature-inspired Algorithms is applied to Radial Basis Function Network, you need to read the paper titled "Application of artificial intelligence in estimating mining capital expenditure using radial basis function neural network optimized by metaheuristic algorithms".
+If you want to understand how Nature-inspired Algorithms is applied to Radial Basis Function Network, you need to read the paper titled "Application of artificial intelligence in estimating mining capital expenditure using radial basis function neural network optimized by metaheuristic algorithms".
 The paper can be accessed at the following [this link](https://doi.org/10.1016/B978-0-443-18764-3.00015-1)